creativenucleus/picovision-peakambition/README.md

 There's a [video recording here](https://www.youtube.com/watch?v=-l3pBx9a-Zc) but beware... my video capture card is cheap and did bad stuff to the sound, so please don't judge the hardware on this video!

+# Running

+Copy all these files into the root of your Picovision with Thonny.

+Run the `peak_ambition.py` file.

 # Info

 Peak Ambition is an entry to [Pimoroni's Picovision Party #000](https://shop.pimoroni.com/pages/win-a-500-gift-card-in-our-picovision-competition#picovision-party-000), submitted 17th November 2023.